 As always, keep the big picture in mind.
 Try to lead a healthy lifestyle that isn’t leaving you feeling chronically inflamed.
 Sleep well, eat well, minimize chronic stress and anxiety.

-Then, when it comes to lifting weights, embrace the inflammation and soreness in your muscles.
+Then, when it comes to lifting weights and building muscle, embrace the inflammation and soreness in your muscles.
 That’s the good kind of inflammation.
 The whole purpose of your workout was to stress your muscles enough to provoke an adaptation.
 That inflammation is how your body responds to the stress.
 That’s how it delivers nutrients to the area, building your muscles up bigger and stronger.

 Don’t take anti-inflammatory pills, don’t try to eat an overly anti-inflammatory diet, and don’t try anti-inflammatory recovery tricks like ice baths—especially right after working out.
 If you succeed in reducing your inflammatory response to lifting weights, you’ll be blunting your ability to build muscle.